HugoSalt/hugosalt.github.io/process_book/process_book.md

 In conclusion, for our use case, we have everything we need with with vanilla JS, CSS and HTML.
 The only problem is that Module Loading is not yet standardized thus with needed `Rollup` to bundle all our classes in one JS file.

-Hopefully this make our project structure simpler by not stacking dozens of framework and tools : https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f

 ## About the code

-Concerning the code we went with a clean and modulable code.
+Concerning the code tried to keep a clean and modulable code.
 Unfortunately we couldn't use the WebComponents standard because some of the spec is not yet standardized (disagreement concerning HTML imports while [Custom Elements not yet implemented everywhere](https://caniuse.com/#feat=custom-elementsv1))

-But still our code is very well "componentized", *every view has its own ES6 class and it's own css file.*
+But still our code is well "componentized", every view has its own ES6 class and it's own css file.

 # About the style